List of Farm to Market Roads in Texas (300–399): FM 311

 Farm to Market Road 311 (FM 311) is located in Comal County.
-The highway begins at SH 46 east of Bulverde and travels in a northwestern direction through the Smithson Valley region of Canyon Lake before ending at US 281 in Spring Branch.
+The highway begins at SH 46 east of Bulverde and travels in a northwestern direction through the Smithson Valley region of Canyon Lake, intersecting FM 3159, before ending at US 281 in Spring Branch.

-The current FM 311 was designated in May 23, 1951, along the current route.
+The current FM 311 was designated on May 23, 1951, along the current route.